 I also add ‘back to top’ anchor links throughout my page so that the user can skip up and down and through my page like a book or digital

-This advanced SEO hack is completely different from just adding some semantically related search queries on your page.
+This advanced SEO hack is entirely different from just adding some semantically related search queries to your page.